Shelly Middleton, PsyD, LMFT

 I help women struggling with low self-esteem, anxiety, and codependency find themselves again so they can feel strong, secure, and happy in their relationships.

 I received my Bachelor’s degree in Psychology from the University of California, Davis.
-My initial major was Pre-med, but after taking a few Psychology classes “for fun” at the recommendation of my cousin who also went there, I had found a subject that I did not know I was in love with since I could remember!
+My initial major was Pre-med, but after taking a few Psychology classes “for fun” at the recommendation of my cousin, I fell in love!
 I knew Psychology was the field and therapy was the career I was meant to be in.

 I went on to graduate school at National University where I got my Master’s degree in Counseling Psychology.
 I then decided to pursue my doctorate in the Marital & Family Therapy Program at Alliant International University.
 I earned my doctorate in Marital & Family Therapy at Alliant in 2019, concluding my long journey as a student.

-I have worked various agencies as a therapist including Terra Nova Counseling, where I saw individuals, couples, and families, and did group counseling, the Gender Health Center, where I worked extensively with the LGBTQ+ community, and Wellness Together, where I spent over three years working with adolescents and teenagers in the school district.
+I have worked various agencies as a therapist including Terra Nova Counseling, where I saw individuals, couples, and families, and did group counseling.
+I also worked at the Gender Health Center, where I worked extensively with the LGBTQ+ community I also spent over three years working with adolescents and teenagers in the school district at Wellness Together.

 While I was working, I spent some of my time during graduate school doing research and focusing on presenting and getting published.
 I presented at the 2017 AAMFT-Ca Conference and have been published four times in the Encyclopedia of Couple & Family Therapy.
-I got my license as a Marriage and Family Therapist (LMFT #112111), and am registered with the California Board of Behavioral Sciences (BBS).
+I am a licensed Marriage and Family Therapist (LMFT #112111).

 I have spent recent years pursuing another passion of mine – teaching.
 I am an adjunct faculty at both Alliant International University and Brandman University, where I have taught various courses in the Marriage & Family Therapy and School Counseling programs.